-The bad news is that you will now spend the rest of your life worrying about your pre-Multiple Myeloma.
+The bad news is that you will now spend the rest of your life worrying about your diagnosis of pre-Multiple Myeloma.

-Conventional oncology considers all pre-MM states- SBP, MGUS and SMM to be “blood disorders” and therefore offers no therapies to manage them other than a clinical trail or watch and wait.
+Conventional oncology classifies all pre-MM diagnoses- SBP, MGUS and SMM to be “blood disorders” and therefore offers no therapies to manage them other than a clinical trial or watch and wait.

 When I was diagnosed with a form or pre-MM (a single bone plasmacytoma) my oncologist told me that nothing could be done.
 Yes, there was a small chance (3%) that my SBP would not become full MM but all I could do was to watch and wait.